 This course will make some use of the statistical computing package R, and there will be occassional computing labs.
 You should bring this booklet to all lectures and computing labs.
 In the labs, you will be told which questions to work through.
-Notice that some of the computing questions are assessed, and should be submitted along with any hand-written questions as part of an assignment.
+Some of these computing questions will be used for the assignments.